BodieCoding/ml-project-template/Docs/governance.md

-!!!
-This This is aset of governance standards will provide a foundation for managing ML projects effectively and professionally.
+This is aset of governance standards will provide a foundation for managing ML projects effectively and professionally.
 Remember to adapt and extend these standards as the project evolves.
 Having a well-defined governance framework is crucial for long-term success.
+--

 #### I. Versioning and Metadata Management:
 1. ###### Project Versioning:
     * [Semantic Versioning](versioning.md) (SemVer) will be used for the overall project version (e.g., v1.2.3).
 This allows for clear communication of changes between releases.